sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - More like a layer7 Load Balancer that can configured using k8 objects
 - Need to publish ingress as a service such as nodepotrt. oNE TIME configuration

-## You could configure this withougt Ingress
-cOULD USE REVERSE PROXY SUCH AS NGINX, haproxy, TRAEFIK, GCP HTTP(S) Load balancer (GCE), Contour, Istio
+You could configure this withougt Ingress: cOULD USE REVERSE PROXY SUCH AS NGINX, haproxy, TRAEFIK, GCP HTTP(S) Load balancer (GCE), Contour, Istio

 ## They are also the Ingress controller